housing Rights & responsibilities.

 source of income

 Source of income laws generally prohibit landlords from denying rental applications or refusing rental payments because of how a renter earns lawful income.
-The types of income that are protected vary by city but usually include earned wages, 1099 income, housing choice vouchers, spousal support, child support, disability income, and public assistance.
+The types of income that are protected vary by city but usually include earned wages, 1099 income, small business income, housing choice vouchers, spousal support, child support, disability income, and public assistance.
 If landlords require tenants to have 3x income-to-rent (or other similar threshold or ratio), then the amount of a voucher usually must be subtracted from the rental amount before that calculation is performed.

 Columbus-Specific Laws